centreon/centreon-documentation/versioned_docs/version-25.10/update/update-centreon-platform.md

 - central server,
 - database server.

-If you use OpenTicket, there is a risk of customization being deleted when updating.
+If you use OpenTicket, there is a risk of settings customization being deleted when updating.
 To avoid this, please make sure to:

 * Make a backup of these folders: /usr/share/centreon/www/modules/centreon-open-tickets and /usr/share/centreon/www/widgets/open-tickets
-* Apply the patch
-* Copy the backup register.php file(s) to /usr/share/centreon/www/modules/centreon-open-tickets/providers/
+* After updating, copy and paste the backup register.php file(s) to /usr/share/centreon/www/modules/centreon-open-tickets/providers/

 ## Update the Centreon central server